isc-projects/stork/SECURITY.md

 underlying problem affects Stork, a release process is triggered that will lead to a Stork maintenance release.
 If we would be unable to determine if Stork is affected, we will assume it is and will continue with the release.

-For lower severity issues, the Stork team might choose to publish Operational notices that say that we are not vulnerable to the vulnerability in one of our dependencies, explain that the vulnerability is minor or provide workarounds on how to mitigate.
+For lower severity issues, the Stork team might choose to publish Operational notifications that say that we are not vulnerable in one of our dependencies, explain that the vulnerability is minor or provide workarounds on how to mitigate.

-The Stork team MUST NOT release a release with high or critical severity in any of its dependencies, if a fixed version is available.
+The Stork team MUST NOT publish a release with high or critical severity in any of its dependencies, if a fixed version of a dependency is available.

 Different external dependencies treat severity differently.
 If CVSS score is published, we assume that CVSS >= 7.0 is considered high.
 If no CVSS score is published, the Stork team reserves the right to determine if the severity